marciokugler/opentsdb-docker/README.md

 opentsdb-docker
 ===============
+This project is based on https://github.com/PeterGrace/opentsdb-docker with some modifications.

-Files required to make a trusted opentsdb Docker such that opentsdb can be used for other projects (e.g. scollector, bosun)
+Files required to make a trusted opentsdb Docker such that opentsdb can be used for other projects

 How it works
 ============